User login

 Adding audio and video to your website

 To incorporate audio or video into your website, you first have to upload the audio or video file in question to the internet.
 Some types of web hosting will allow you to do this.
-Alternatively, you can use a service like YouTube (for video) or SoundCloud (for audio).
+Alternatively, you can use a service like YouTube or Vimeo (for video) or SoundCloud (for audio).

 Once you've uploaded the video or audio, you can 'embed it' in pages of your website.
 This means putting a link to the video or audio file into the HTML code that makes up the web page.

-Doing this is usually easier than it sounds.
-Services like YouTube and SoundCloud give you the code so all you have to do is copy and paste it into your page.
 Or if your website was built with website building software, you'll often find it has an option to insert audio or video, so you don't have to touch the HTML code at all.

 If embedded correctly, visitors to your website should see a space on the page with a 'play' button, so they can play the audio or video.
-Other options may be to play it automatically once the page has loaded, or to make your sound or video available to download.

 Digital audio and web video production